 In addition to private practice, Paulette has further contributed to the legal profession by speaking at conferences, writing articles, and actively participating in legal education.
-She is the author of the book entitled, Human Resource Guide to Non-Standard Employment.
-For several years, Paulette taught the Employment and Labour Law course at Ryerson University, and she is currently an Adjunct Law Professor at Seneca College.
+She is the author of the book entitled, Human Resources Guide to Non-Standard Employment, Second Edition.
+For several years, Paulette taught the Employment and Labour Law course at Ryerson University, and she is currently an Adjunct Legal Studies Professor at Seneca College.

 Paulette graduated with distinction from the University of Ottawa, where she received a Bachelor of Social Sciences in Political Science.
 She obtained her law degree from Osgoode Hall Law School and was called to the Bar of Ontario in 1994.